p410n3/SteamHourBoostWebInterface/README.md

 ![screenshot](https://palone.top/sx/i/872c7f9fb12a84a139851023b61c31f3.png)

-Using a Boostscript on a Server is really nice, but if you actually want to play on thet Account dis- and reenablingit becomes annoying.
+Using a boostscript on a Server is really nice, but if you actually want to play on that Account dis- and re -enabling it becomes annoying.
 So I made that Interface thingy.

 ## Installation